GleidsonLeite/Reinforcement-Learning/README.md

 # Reinforcement Learning

-RL is a great subfield of machine learning which have the maximum of reward obtained by an agent as a main goal.
-In this repository i want to implement the main algorithm.
+<p align="justify">&emsp;RL is a great subfield of machine learning which have the maximum of reward obtained by an agent as a main goal. hiTs repository is dedicated by some algorithms that i think really useful.<em>If you have some suggestion, let me know about</em>👾</p>